owencho/Stm8Assembler/README.md

   At line (71): "Do not expect any exception to be thrown"
 ```
 which the exception thrown by the function but this test does not expect the function to throw it.
-It may caused by typo or bringing in wrong instruction and operand combination.You can refer to the line number for troubleshooting.
+It may caused by typo or bringing in wrong instruction and operand combination / syntax .You can refer to the line number for troubleshooting.

 _For more examples, please refer [here](https://github.com/owencho/Stm8Assembler/tree/master/test)_ \
 _For all error code , please refer [here](https://github.com/owencho/Stm8Assembler/blob/master/src/Error.h)_